 This might sound weird, but stay with us.
 Soak a sponge in water and microwave it for one minute.
 It will loosen up the grime inside by steaming it.

 Afterward, soak the sponge in water and vinegar and then microwave for another minute.
 Now both the microwave and sponge are sanitized!

 Hack #76: Use Baking Soda to clean baking sheets

 Get ready to learn just how powerful baking soda is!
 To clean baking sheets, sprinkle baking soda on the surface of the baking sheet and mix with hydrogen peroxide.
-When you scrub the surface, the lather that forms has a strong cleaning power.
+When you scrub the surface, the lather that forms have strong cleaning power.